-3 credits PREREQUISITES: Admission to the program and/or as required by the department
+(3T) 3 credits PREREQUISITES: Admission to the program and/or as required by the department physiology.

-This course is an overview of surgical anatomy and pathophysiology.
 Emphasis is placed on the organization structure of the body, organ systems, relevant surgical pathophysiology, and related medical terminology.
 Upon completion, the student should be able to apply knowledge of anatomy in the clinical environment.